 2. View(s)

 Thailand supports a new co-primary allocation for the AMS(R)S in the frequency band 117.975-136 MHz, while ensuring no adverse impact to the existing AM(R)S and not constraining its planned usage.
 Thailand prefers Method B4 in the CPM Report.
-However, Thailand may consider Method B1 if the coordination threshold under RR No. 9.14 between AMS(R)S space stations and AM(R)S stations is changed to −148 dB(W/(m2 · 4 kHz)) at the Earth’s surface and within 480 km of a country’s border.

 Agenda Item 1.8: